Early evolution constrained by high-$p_T$ QGP tomography

-In summary, we presented (to our knowledge) the first example of using high-$\pT$ theory and data to constrain a parameter that is weakly sensitive to bulk QGP evolution.
-Specifically, we used high-$p_\perp$ $R_{AA}$ and $v_2$ to infer that experimental data prefer late thermalization time.
-Heavy flavor show large sensitivity to $\tau_0$, so our conclusion will be further tested by the upcoming high luminosity measurements. $v_2$ shows a higher sensitivity to $\tau_0$ than $R_{AA}$, and we showed that $v_2$ is affected by $\tau_0$ because of differences in the in- and out-of-plane temperature profiles.
-This demonstrates inherent interconnections between low- and high-$\pT$ physics, strongly supporting the utility of our proposed QGP tomography approach, where bulk QGP properties are {\it jointly} constrained by low- and high-$\pT$ data.
+Furthermore, heavy flavor observables show large sensitivity to the details of early evolution, so our conclusion will be further tested by the upcoming high luminosity measurements.
+Our results demonstrate inherent interconnections between low- and high-$\pT$ physics, strongly supporting the utility of our QGP tomography approach, where bulk QGP properties are {\it jointly} constrained by low- and high-$\pT$ data.

 {\em Acknowledgments:} This work is supported by the European Research Council, grant ERC-2016-COG: 725741, and by the Ministry of Science and Technological Development of the Republic of Serbia, under project numbers ON171004 and ON173052.